oracleyue/dynet_dt-mat/README.md

 This is a MATLAB toolbox of *discrete-time methods* for dynamic network reconstruction.

+(Note that this is not the original git repository for development.
+It is only used for released versions on github.
+The original one is maintained in a private gitLab repository.)

 The core idea is to model causal interactions between measurable variables by a dynamical network model, called *dynamical structure function* (DSF), and to infer network structures (with feedback loops allowed) by identifying DSF